Kismuz/btgym/README.md

 ### <a name="news"></a>[News and updates:](#title)
+- 14.11.17: BaseAAC framework refraction; added per worker batch-training option and LSTM time_flatten option; Atari examples updated; see [Documentation](https://kismuz.github.io/btgym/) for details.
--30.10.17: Major update, some backward incompatibility:
+- 30.10.17: Major update, some backward incompatibility:
     - BTGym now can be thougt as two-part package: one is environment itself and the other one is RL algoritms tuned for solving algo-trading tasks.
 Some basic work on shaping of later is done.
 Three advantage actor-critic style algorithms are implemented: A3C itself, it's UNREAL extension and PPO.
 Core logic of these seems to be implemented correctly but further extensive BTGym-tuning is ahead.
       For now one can check [atari tests](./examples/atari_tests).
     - Finally, basic [documentation and API reference](https://kismuz.github.io/btgym/) is now available.

 - 27.09.17: A3C [test_4.2](./examples/a3c/a3c_test_4_2_no_feature_signal_conv1d.ipynb) added:
     - some progress on estimator architecture search, state and reward shaping;